 Sorry for the long intro.
 What was eye opening last Sunday was seriously fishing a keiryu rig in a stream - albeit with a beadhead Killer Bugger rather than a split shot and bait.
 I may never fish a weighted fly with a tenkara line again!

 Sunday I was not fishing with the longest rod I could get away with.
-I'd wanted to get some pics with the recently introduced Nissin Sensui 330 and also with the Nissin Fine Mode Kosasansui 270, which I am packaging in the new Small Stream Tenkara Starter Kit.
+I'd wanted to get some pics with the recently introduced Nissin Sensui 330 and also with the Nissin Fine Mode Kosasansui 270.
 Although the rods were relatively short, the line I used was a size 1 (equivalent to 4X tippet material), much lighter than any tenkara line.
 I may end up stocking the line.
 It's an Ayu fishing line rather than a Keiryu line (why would that stop me), but it's hi-vis.
 It's too thin to see well in the shade, but in full sun it's certainly more visible than clear fluorocarbon tippet material.
 It comes in the sizes that keiryu rods are rated for and is no more expensive than the Varivas fluorocarbon tippet.

-In addition to the light line, I used Bright Markers
+In addition to the light line, I used Keiryu Markers

 for strike detection.
 As I had noticed when using a keiryu rig in